How Much Are Most Car Accident Settlements?

 car accident victim looking through a car accident settlement form

 There is no set figure when it comes to financial recovery.
 Typically, minor injury cases may settle for a few thousand dollars.
-The amount of money recovered in more serious cases can reach hundreds of thousands or even millions.
+Cases involving severe injuries may result in higher settlements due to increased medical costs, longer recovery times, and greater impact on the victim’s life.
 The parties often settle through private negotiations.

 There are no public databases that offer accurate benchmarks for settlement amounts.
 You won’t find a clear chart or calculator that tells you exactly what your case is worth.
 Many factors influence the final value.